Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Andrew Vaughn (.324 batting average in his past 10 games), take on starting pitcher Reese Olson and the Detroit Tigers at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+The Chicago White Sox and Andrew Vaughn, who went 0-for-3 last time in action, take on Tarik Skubal and the Detroit Tigers at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4) against the Tigers.
+He had a hitless performance in his previous game (0-for-3) against the Tigers.

 Andrew Vaughn Game Info & Props vs. the Tigers